matusalx/spark_pipeline/README.md

 ### Stage 3

 Running image_enrichment.py and text_enrichment.py will read from delta-lake and categorise data according to the category_table from delta-table.
 Categorized data is written in image_results and text_results delta-tables

 ### Stage 4

 Running analytic.py will read fron both image_results and text_results and will print query results on the console
+Output of analytic.py, such as df.show(), will be logged in app.log file, in the proeject dir